 Since 1998, we have purchased five companies in the lettershop/fulfillment industry.

 What is a lettershop?
-Let’s assume you are a bank that offers a credit card and you want to get new customers signed up on your credit card.
-You get lists of people who subscribe to newspapers and magazines in a specific geographic area and you want to mail one million pieces of direct mail to solicit new credit card customers.
+Let’s assume you are a bank that offers a credit card and you want to get new customers signed up.
+You want lists of people who subscribe to newspapers and magazines in a specific geographic area and you want to mail one million pieces of direct mail to solicit new credit card customers.
 To do this, you would go to a lettershop that has the equipment to personalize the one million credit card applications, mechanically insert them into envelopes (possibly with a letter or a brochure from you, the bank, as to why potential customers should get your credit card), and bundle and sort all that mail into a special sequence in order to get a discount from the post office on the mailing.
 That’s what a lettershop does.

 The companies we have acquired in this industry operate facilities in the range of 12,000 square feet to 65,000 square feet.
 We bring our expertise in direct mail and Internet marketing to further build the businesses we acquire.